Kenneth W. Sumsion

-Kenneth W. Sumsion is a Republican member of the Utah House of Representatives who represents District 56 in American Fork, the state's largest legislative district with a population of more than 90,000.
+Kenneth W. Sumsion is a former Republican member of the Utah House of Representatives who represented district 56, based in American Fork, from 2007 to 2013.
 He was one of the sponsors of a 2009 bill in the Utah legislature to ban most abortion cases.
 Sumsion was a candidate in the Utah gubernatorial election, 2012, challenging incumbent Republican Gary Herbert.

+Sumsion was elected to the state legislature in 2006.
+He won the Republican nomination for his district after defeating incumbent David Cox at the state Republican convention the same year.

+Sumsion served as chariman of the Redistricting Committee.
+He was involved in a minor controversy when a Utah newspaper used an open records request to obtain emails from Sumsion to Governor Herbert asking if he would veto a proposed redistricting bill.
+The email exchange implied that Herbert would veto the bill, which he publicly denied.

-Sumsion is a graduate of Brigham Young University and a Certified Public Accountant.
-He has been a state legislator since 2007.
+Sumsion is a graduate of Brigham Young University and is a California licensed Certified Public Accountant since 1993.
 He resides in American Fork, Utah.